-Design – Does the vehicle have a pleasurable aesthetic, or have changes made to it enhanced its overall look?
+Design – Does the vehicle have a pleasurable aesthetic and do changes made to it enhance its overall look?
 Is there a consistent theme running throughout the vehicle?
 Are individual elements pleasing, creative or innovative and contribute to the vehicle overall?
 Do color, accents, finishes or graphics work in concert to elicit an emotion, feeling or enhance the theme or the desire of the builder/owner?

 Engineering – Do structural, performance or other mechanical changes enhance the vehicle?
 Are changes well-thought-out and/or innovative?
 Are all mechanical systems installed/routed/addressed in an elegant or effective manner?
 Is the vehicle able to operate under reasonable conditions without issues or special considerations?
 Do changes contribute to the overall enjoyment of the vehicle?

 Craftsmanship – Is attention to detail apparent?
 Are body gaps consistent?
 Is bodywork flat and paint without orange peel?
 Is there an appropriate place for everything, and is it all neat and tidy?